ArgonDesign/alogic/doc/fsms.md

 FSMs are introduced with the `fsm` keyword, followed by the name of the FSM, followed by the description of the FSM in curly brackets.
 The behaviour of an FSM is described using code with sequential semantics, portions of which execute on every clock cycle.

 This FSM reads a byte from an input port on every clock cycle, increments its value by 2 and writes the result to an output port:

-<a href="http://afiddle.argondesign.com/?example=fsms_syntax.alogic">Fiddle with this code here.</a>

 ```
 fsm add2 {